1reverseengineer/pdfid-for-arch/README.md

 I couldn't detect the proper license so I will simply say that **his license(s) apply!**

 ### Installation
-Either run the pdfid executable in a terminal or install the zst package with sudo pacman -U filename...zst
+Either run the pdfid executable in a terminal or install the zst package with sudo pacman -U filename.zst